veracruz-project/veracruz/sdk/rust-examples/prime-numbers-generator/README.markdown

 ```
 you can change the number after `--arg` to change the `upper_limit` value.

 6. After the long log of information, you should see a file called `number-set.txt` inside the output directory.
-This file should cantain all prime numbers between 2 and `upper_limit` .
+This file should contain all prime numbers between 2 and `upper_limit` .